lemaurK/CalculatingGrowthRateFromSyntheticData/README.md

 ![](https://user-images.githubusercontent.com/89792487/208189079-d4fc4d67-01bc-4397-891e-52f05330eb12.png)

-# CalculatingGrowthRateFromSyntheticData
+# Generating Synthetic AFM Scans

+* This repository holds an attempt to use create synthetic AFM scans using...
+  * 2-dimensional (multivariate) gaussians
+  * 2-dimensional hemispheres
-* This repository holds an attempt to use synthetic AFM scans created using a modular 2-dimensional gaussian to establish an acceptable baseline growth rate to then compare against growth rates from real scans.
+to establish an acceptable baseline growth rate to then compare against growth rates from real scans.

 ## Overview

-The purpose for the task above is to provide a quantitatively supported description of the growth rate of the samples represented in the AFM images.
+The purpose for the task above is to generate quantitatively supported synthetic AFM image data (2d-arrays) for the purpose of having enough training/testing data for a model that can return a growth rate based on time-series scans.
 Being able to define a growth rate for a reaction has many important applications that can be built on, resulting in unique findings.
 Defining a growth rate, for this specific application, involves analyzing relative maxima/minima of cross sections sliced from a scan.
 Making statistical calculations such as averages and standard deviations are also paramount to reliable growth rates.

 ## Summary of Workdone
 ### Data